Chinese Retail Trends Online and on the High Street

 This development will further integrate the online and offline economy and eventually make it harder to clearly divide these two apart.
 What is clear, however, is that there is a massive growth ahead for FMCG in China, and that it is important to have a clear online strategy in order to succeed both online and offline.

-Read more about our consumer products consulting services.
+Read more about our consumer products consulting experience.